conduktor/conduktor-reference-architecture/local-stack/README.md

 ## Deploy Conduktor platform

-Ensure a license is set in the `.env` file, or active shell.
+Ensure a Conduktor license is set in the `.env` file, or active shell.
+You can use `.env.template` file as a template to create your own `.env` file.

 Then, to install Conduktor Console and Gateway, run the following commands :

 ```bash
 make install-conduktor-platform